prashantgupta24/automatic-mouse-mover/README.md

 > Go to System Preferences -> Security & Privacy -> Privacy -> Accessibility and allow the `amm` app to gain access.

-If you still see the error, try to `Stop` and `Start` the app (the age-old way of fixing everything).
+If you still see the error, try to quit and start the app again (the age-old way of fixing everything).

 ## How it works